-Concept Title: Liabilities
+Concept Title: Liabilities on the balance sheet

-Description: Continues the discussion of basic accounting and finance terms with a focus on liabilities
+Description: Continues the discussion of basic accounting and finance terms with a focus on liabilities on the balance sheet

 The opposite of assets, liabilities are things that other people own and the firm owes.
 Similar to assets there are also different shades of liabilities.
 The distinction between different classes is based on the average time the liability will be outstanding.

 Current liabilities have a life span less than the operating cycle of a firm.
 The most common types of current liabilities that you will see on a balance sheet are as follows:

 Lines of credit / overdraft facilities at banks

 This is an arrangement with the firm’s bank that allows the firm to borrow money within certain limits without any significant processing at the bank’s end.
 For example assume that for some reason the actual cash in bank in not enough to cover payroll.
 If the firm has an over draft facility at the bank it can use that to draw cash and pay salaries.
 The result is that the firm now has a negative bank balance.
 However these are short terms loans and generally last less than a month.
 Unless specified otherwise, we expect that as the firm’s cash situation improves, the bank account will once again turn positive.
 The primary objective of these facilities is to cover seasonal or short-term cash or liquidity squeezes.

 Another option that larger firms use is short to medium term working capital loans.
 These are loans that remain outstanding for as long as nine months to a year.
 There are a number of businesses that need financing to manufacture products and then provide supplier credit so that the same products can be sold to their final user.
 All of this requires cash, which as we know is a scarce resource.
 Firms first use these loans to build up inventory, then build up receivables and finally use the cash generated from receivables to payoff the loan.
 There are a number of sources for these loans and they would be covered in more detail in later sections